-The AARC is committed to engaging the Inland Valley and Los Angeles Asian American and Pacific Islander community.
+The AARC is committed to engaging the Inland Valley and Los Angeles Asian American Pacific Islander Desi American (APIDA) community.
 Inspired by the Asian American Movement’s imperative to “serve the people,” the AARC partners with community-based organizations on programs that empower communities.
 These programs enhance students’ educational experiences by developing their leadership skills and challenging them to create the change they believe in.
 Our service programs:

 - Saturday Tongan Education Program (STEP) serves the Inland Empire’s Tongan community by providing academic support, cultural connections, leadership development, and other opportunities to explore personal identity.
 Native Hawaiians and Pacific Islanders are the second fastest growing minority population in the U.S., but experience high levels of poverty and are often underrepresented in national surveys.
 This lack of recognition has manifested in an overall lack of understanding of and pride in Tongan identity.
 Through tutoring, STEP provides resources to support the community’s well-being and empowerment.

-The AARC seeks to engage the Pomona College, as well as the larger Claremont Colleges community about APIA issues.
+The AARC seeks to engage the Pomona College, as well as the larger Claremont Colleges community about APIDA issues.
 Engagement programs aim to bring diverse communities together to create dialogue about unheard narratives.
-We have organized study breaks, film screenings, and have invited experts to speak on many topics related to the Asian American communities.
-The AARC also seeks and creates opportunities to co-program with other offices and organizations at Pomona College and across the Claremont Colleges.
+We have organized study breaks, film screenings, and have invited experts to speak on many topics related to the APIDA communities.
+The AARC also seeks and creates opportunities to co-program with other offices and organizations at Pomona College and across The Claremont Colleges.

 Production of Resources

-The AARC serves as a resource center for Asian American Studies materials at the Claremont Colleges.
+The AARC serves as a resource center for Asian American Studies materials at The Claremont Colleges.
 The AARC works to meet the co-curricular needs of our student body by working in collaboration with the Intercollegiate Department of Asian American Studies.
-We seek to support the production of new research, periodicals, and videos that help to inform the community of various topics and issues relevant to the Asian American and Pacific Islander experience.
-See our past events here.
+We seek to support the production of new research, periodicals, and videos that help to inform the community of various topics and issues relevant to the Asian Pacific Islander Desi Amerian experience.